grantsrb/PyTorch-PPO/README.md

 This is an implementation of [PPO](https://arxiv.org/abs/1707.06347) written in PyTorch using OpenAI gym environments.

 ## Performance
-The algorithm was trained on Pong-v0 and Breakout-v0.
+The algorithm was trained on Pong-v0.
 The reward graphs are of the moving average reward over the past 100 episodes.

 ------------------